HiPOP

 hipop

 This technique currently uses an image processing approach by identifying shapes within an image field using Viola and Jones.
-Open CV Haar-like features application [1], [2],[3]
+Open CV Haar-like

-and “feret” database [4] of facial image and support vector machine (LibSVM) [3] to classify the faces to glean individual characteristics.
+features application [1], [2],[3] and “feret” database [4] of facial image and support vector machine (LibSVM) [3] to classify the faces to glean individual characteristics.
 This system will be able to capture information such as facial data, height, weight, biological sex, race, location, gaze, product label etc. In runtime mode the system Intelligently analyses such data to provide better solution for advertising and social communication.
 The Image Progressing requires: Segmenting out face rectangles; Scaling to 24*24 grayscale image and Equalising the histogram to increase contrast.
 An OpenCV library is used to detect and segment faces from video images:1.Using a cascade of boosted classifiers working with haar-like features.2.Training classifiers by a database of face and non-face images.3.Input images are scanned at different scales to find regions that are likely to contain faces.
-Biological Sex | Glasses | Smile Detection We use the SVM classifier method: data points are dealt with as a p-dimensional vector.
-We use the library LibSVM.
+For Biological Sex | Glasses | Smile Detection We use the SVM classifier method: data points are dealt with as a p-dimensional vector.
+Additionally, we use the LibSVM library.

 Biological Sex Detection